-On December 30, 2011, the Company entered into an option Letter Agreement with Altair Ventures Inc. ("Altair"), whereby Altair has an option to earn a 60% interest in 7,000 hectares of mineral claims that comprise the Kena and Toughnut portions of the Company's Kena Gold-Copper Property (the "Project") in British Columbia by completing \$7,500,000 in Project related exploration expenditures over four years.
-The Altair Option has a term of 4 years commencing from December 30, 2011 (the "Effective Date").
+On December 30, 2011, the Company entered into an option Letter Agreement with Altair Ventures Inc. ("Altair"), which was amended on December 28, 2012 and June 30, 2013.
+Under the amended terms Altair has an option to earn a 60% interest in 7,000 hectares of mineral claims that comprise the Kena and Toughnut portions of the Company's Kena Gold-Copper Property (the "Project") in British Columbia by completing \$7,500,000 in Project related exploration expenditures over six years.
+The Altair Option has a term of six years commencing from December 30, 2011 (the "Effective Date").